 But enough about the ambience – let’s get to the beers!
 The Irish Times boasts an impressive array of domestic and imported beers (the picture only shows one section of the bar).
-As a bonus (and my boyfriend certainly thought it was), they get served to you by mini-kilted ladies with big friendly smiles.
+As a bonus (and my boyfriend certainly thought it was), they get served to you by ladies with small kilts and big smiles.
 Looking around at the happy crowd around me, I’d say many would agree that this is a fine way to spend a gray, cold wintery afternoon.

 I ordered a delicious pint of “Dark Matter”, a fills-your-mouth, sigh-inducing, dark-colored beauty of a beer that is part stout, part lager.
 Made with mild hops and roasted malt, the richness of this lovely brunette is balanced and smooth, with no trace of bitterness.
 I decided I must have this splendid craft beer.